Hit the X to close...

-Your CMS is the hub of your online activity, the resource which controls every aspect of your website, so deciding which one to choose is a huge responsibility and can have an impact on the future capabilities of your site.
+Your CMS is the hub of your online activity, the resource which controls every aspect of your website.
+So, choosing which one is a huge responsibility and can have an impact on the future capabilities of your site.

-Sitecore and WordPress are two popular CMS platforms respectively built for distinct types of businesses, and we’re often asked about the differences between the two, so we’re here to break it down and help you make an informed decision on which is right for your business.
+Sitecore and WordPress are two popular CMS platforms respectively built for distinct types of businesses, and we’re often asked about the differences between the two.
+We’re here to break it down and help you make an informed decision on which is right for your business.

 But before we do, what key things make for a great CMS system?